oVirt/gerrit-to-gh/README.md

 # gerrit-to-gh
 This is a skeleton repository for moving from Gerrit to GitHub.
 Example README content below.
 Replace `PROJECTNAME` with your project repository and make sure the Bugzilla link exists if you choose to keep this piece in your README.

 There is an example `check-patch.yml` GitHub Action in the `.github/workflows` directory.
-It uses the `main` branch to execute Actions on pushes and pull requests.
-The example builds rpms on both CentOS Stream 8 and CentOS Stream 9 as explained in the [oVirt Developer Documentation](https://ovirt.org/develop/developer-guide/migrating_to_github.html).
+It uses the `main` branch to execute Actions on pushes and pull requests. *Note:* The example builds rpms on both CentOS Stream 8 and CentOS Stream 9 as explained in the [oVirt Developer Documentation](https://ovirt.org/develop/developer-guide/migrating_to_github.html).
+You can check the error logs in the `Actions` tab on GitHub.
+Delete this file when you no longer need it and create your own Actions file.

 ---